jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Intro/task.md

 ### Creating a New Thread with spawn

 To create a new thread, we call the `thread::spawn` function and pass it a closure (we talked about closures in Chapter 13) containing the code we want to run in the new thread.
-The example in Listing 16-1 prints some text from a main thread and other text from a new thread:
+The example in the code snippet below prints some text from a main thread and other text from a new thread:

 ```rust
     use std::thread;